SushmaMahesh-Analyst/Planning-Alerts-user-behavior-analysis/README.md

 # User Behaviour Analysis on Planning Alerts

-This project applies Exploratory Data Analysis (EDA), Machine Learning (Decision Trees), and Clustering Techniques to understand user behaviour on the PlanningAlerts.ie platform.
-The objective is to improve user engagement, conversion rates, and retention through data-driven insights.
+A data analytics project focused on understanding user behaviour on the PlanningAlerts.ie platform using Exploratory Data Analysis (EDA), Machine Learning techniques, and Clustering.
+The system is designed to improve user engagement, conversion rates, and retention through data-driven segmentation and insights.

+This project was developed as part of an analytics initiative using R programming for statistical analysis, modelling, and visualization.

-## Key Techniques Used
+## Methodology
-Exploratory Data Analysis (EDA), Clickstream Analysis, Decision Tree Classification (Machine Learning), Hierarchical Clustering, Customer Segmentation, Bounce Rate and Funnel Analysis, Data Visualisation (ggplot2, plotly)
+This project follows a structured analytics pipeline starting from raw data exploration to predictive modelling and segmentation.

+### 1. Data Preparation & Cleaning
+-Handled missing values and inconsistent records -Standardised variables for analysis
+-Created derived features for behavioural insights

+### 2. Exploratory Data Analysis (EDA)
+-Analyzed user clickstream and behavioural patterns -Identified trends in engagement, bounce rate, and conversions -Performed funnel analysis to detect drop-off points

+### 3. Predictive Modelling (Decision Tree)
+Built a Decision Tree classification model to predict user conversion behaviour based on key attributes such as age, spending patterns, and length of relationship (LOR).
+The model identified the factors most strongly associated with user conversions and was evaluated using training and test datasets.

+### 4. Clustering & Segmentation
+Applied Hierarchical Clustering to group users with similar behavioural characteristics and engagement patterns.
+The analysis identified distinct user segments, enabling a better understanding of customer preferences and supporting targeted marketing and retention strategies.

-## Tools and Technologies
+Tools & Technologies
-R Programming, Tidyverse (dplyr, ggplot2, tidyr), rpart (Decision Trees), cluster (Hierarchical Clustering), plotly (Interactive Visualisations), kableExtra (Reporting)
+R Programming, Tidyverse (dplyr, ggplot2, tidyr), rpart (Decision Trees), cluster (Hierarchical Clustering), plotly (Interactive Visualisations), data preprocessing, feature engineering, statistical analysis

-## Machine Learning Component

-### 1. Predictive Model (Decision Tree)
-- Predicts user conversion behaviour
-- Key features: LOR, spend, age
-- Accuracy:
-  - Training: 62%
-  - Testing: 51%

-### 2. Clustering Model
-- Segmented users into 3 behavioural clusters
-- Mean silhouette score: 0.255 (25.5%).
-- Identified distinct preference groups for products (D1, D3, D5)

 ## Key Outcomes